 And for a weekend each summer, I’d get to hang out with just my dad.
 We had a difficult relationship, but I was excited.
 He worked nights at the local prison as a guard, and for these few days, it’d just be us boys, eating junk food, staying up late, and watching what we wanted on TV.

 I was nine years old and playing in the farmhouse.
 It was hot.
 Air conditioning was far away over in the suburbs across the fields.
-Out here, we used box fans.
+Out in the country, we used box fans.
 I was lolling away the hours staying cool in front of a fan while driving Matchbox cars between the kitchen and the living room.
 The day had slipped into dusk.

 I lay on my belly under a framed and glassed series of my dad’s medals and photos from Vietnam.
 My mom had made it.
 Even though my dad hated every aspect of the war and had suffered ever since, the memento stood out with its strange, patriotic pride.